ShuhongChen/shuhongchen.github.io/index.md

 # shu

 I'm shu, a comp sci PhD student at University of Maryland - College Park under [Prof. Matthias Zwicker](https://www.cs.umd.edu/~zwicker/); I entered 2019, and plan to graduate 2024.
+I'm also a visiting researcher at [Arch Inc., JP](https://research.archinc.jp/en/).

 My [research](./publications) uses graphics and computer vision techniques for non-photorealistic content creation, with emphasis on animated, illustrated, and 3D characters.